AutomateThePlanet/Bellatrix-Documentation/docs/general-information/update.md

 Simple Update Steps
 ------------------
-Instead of downloading BELLATRIX as a zip file or clone the repository and when there is an update you can merge it.
+Download the new version of BELLATRIX as a zip file or clone the repository.

 Using New Features
 --------------------------